Modeling Heterogeneous Peer Assortment Effects using Finite Mixture Exponential Random Graph Models: Discussion

 \section{Discussion}

-This manuscript presented the Sender/Receiver Latent Class ERGM, provided a estimation routine, presented simulations that demonstrated its ability to detect latent class structures in networks, and demonstrated the consequences of failing to model latent class structures in network.
-Finally, this manuscript presented an empirical example rooted in adolescent peer networks that demonstrated this models ability to obtain reasonable results from real, rather than simulated data.
+This manuscript presented the Sender/Receiver Finite Mixture ERGM, provided a estimation routine, presented simulations that demonstrated its ability to detect latent class structures in networks, and demonstrated the consequences of failing to model latent class structures in network.
+Additionally, this manuscript presented an empirical example rooted in adolescent peer networks that demonstrated this models ability to obtain reasonable results from real, rather than simulated data.

-There are several broad results that can be gleaned from the simulations.
+There are several findings that can be gleaned from the simulations.
 First, recovery of the latent class structures is sensitive to the difference between the latent classes, as demonstrated by the increased difference conditions in the simulations.
 This is to be expected; however, caution is advised when using these models on empirical data as the models will return solutions regardless of underlying differences between the latent classes.
 One solution to this problem is examining the {\it a posteriori} probabilities of class membership given the returned set of parameter estimates.
 If there is a large amount of uncertainty in the classifications of individuals, then the model should be reassessed.
 Simulation results suggest that the classification probabilities should be quite high for correctly classified individuals.
-Additionally, penalized likelihood criteria, such as AIC or BIC, or entropy based criteria (e.g. NEC; \cite{Biernacki1999,Celeux1996}, Conditional Classification Criteria; \cite{Baudry2015}), can provide guidance for determining the presence and the number of latent classes in empirical data.
+Additionally, penalized likelihood criteria, such as AIC or BIC, or entropy based criteria (e.g. NEC; \cite{Biernacki1999,Celeux1996}, Conditional Classification Criteria; \cite{Baudry2015}) can provide guidance for determining the presence and the number of latent classes in empirical data.
+In particular, entropy based criteria are particularly well suited for the classification approach used here, as those criteria will be sensitive to class separation, which, as noted previously, the classification EM attempts to maximize.
+Additionally, another advantage of the hard classification approach taken here is that poorly separated classes will tend to collapse, making this estimation approach appropriate when there is \textit{a priori} reasons to assume the existence of distinct classes.